LG G8X ThinQ full review

 LG has already launched two flagship phones this year - the G8 and the V50 - and so it’s perhaps fitting that it’s third, the G8X, borrows a little from both.

 The LG G8X ThinQ Dual Screen - to give it its full name - borrows its name from the G8, the second screen add-on functionality from the V50, and mixes and matches some core specs from both.
-I spent a little time with the phone ahead of its IFA announcement, and here’s how it looks.
+Fortunately it also costs less than either, and on the whole feels like a much better bet to buy.

 Price and availability

 As is often the case with LG phones these days we can’t be absolutely sure that the G8X will come out in the UK.
 The G8 never hit British shores, but the 5G V50 did - it’s available from EE - so hopefully the G8X will follow in the latter phone’s footsteps.